versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/DirectTransport.md

 A direct transport represents a direct connection between the mediasoup Node.js process and a `Router` instance in a mediasoup-worker subprocess.

 Currently a direct transport can be used to directly send and receive data messages from/to Node.js by means of `DataProducers` and `DataConsumers` of type 'direct' created on a direct transport.
-Direct messages sent by a `DataProducer` in a direct transport can be consumed by endpoints connected through a SCTP capable transport (`WebRtcTransport`, `PlainTransport`, `PipeTransport`) and also by the Node.js application by means of a `DataConsumer` creaged on a `DirectTransport` (and vice-versa: messages sent over SCTP/DataChannel can be consumed by the Node.js application by means of a `DataConsumer` creaged on a `DirectTransport`).
+Direct messages sent by a `DataProducer` in a direct transport can be consumed by endpoints connected through a SCTP capable transport (`WebRtcTransport`, `PlainTransport`, `PipeTransport`) and also by the Node.js application by means of a `DataConsumer` created on a `DirectTransport` (and vice-versa: messages sent over SCTP/DataChannel can be consumed by the Node.js application by means of a `DataConsumer` created on a `DirectTransport`).

 </section>